top of page

 Hello

-Helping students explore the world through developing exceptional writing and analysis skills has been the driving force behind all of my career and educational choices.
-For the past seven years, I have taught high school English, ranging from entry freshman programs to Advanced Placement Language and Literature courses.
-Currently, I am an adjunct assistant professor in the English, Education, and Media and Communications departments at Shenandoah University.
+Helping students explore the world through developing exceptional critical thinking and analysis skills has been the driving force behind all of my career and educational choices.
+For eleven years, I taught a range of students and courses, from Title IV Pre-kindergarten to entry high school freshman programs to Advanced Placement and Dual Enrolled Language and Literature courses.
+Currently, I am an adjunct assistant professor in the English, Education, and Media and Communications departments at Shenandoah University in Winchester, VA.

 In 2011, I graduated from University of Mary Washington with a BA in English and immediately went on to earn my MA in Children’s Literature from Hollins University.
 My graduate thesis was “Storytelling: The Tradition, the Telling, and the Showing,” creatively and critically exploring the history, fundamentals, and application of storytelling.